nomad-coe/nomad/docs/oasis.md

 ```

 A few notes:
+- You have to replace `<your-host>` with a hostname usable by your users.
 - The environment variables on the keycloak service allow to use keycloak behind the nginx proxy with a path prefix `keycloak`.
 - By default, keycloak will use a simple H2 file database stored in the given volume.
 Keycloak offers many other options to connect SQL databases.
 - We will use keycloak with our nginx proxy here, but you can also host-bind the port `8080` to access keycloak directly.